geez0219/website-ng/src/assets/branches/r1.0/example/NLP/imdb.md

 <h2>Inferencing</h2>

 For inferencing, first we have to load the trained model weights.
-We saved model weights with minimum loss and we will load the weights using <i>load_model</i>
+We previously saved model weights corresponding to our minimum loss, and now we will load the weights using `load_model()`:

 ```python